gphilipp/bdd-guide-clojure/README.md

 ```

+It's time to implement the complex mechanic of our calculator.
 Create the following namespace in the `src` directory:

 ``` clojure
 (ns calculator.core)